Severe winter weather provides much interest for the home

 Flash Floods,

-typically follow heavy downpours such as thunderstorms, are
+which typically follow heavy downpours such as thunderstorms, are the subject of another article.

 Longer lasting floods which affect whole river systems occur